 The Pali Lookout is not just another scenic spot on Oahu, it’s actually a sacred area where one of the largest Hawaiian battles took place in late 1794.
 This Honolulu attraction is the dividing point between town side and the beautiful Windward side.
-It’s a short drive outside of Waikiki, and offers some of the most beautiful views of the eastern side of the island, with sky scrapping Ko’olau Mountains in the background and a lushes green valley below.
+It’s a short drive outside of Waikiki, and offers some of the most beautiful views of the eastern side of the island, with sky scraping Ko’olau Mountains in the background and a luscious, green valley below.

 If you want to experience the best of Oahu’s natural wonders without having to take on a steep trail or fearsome surf, head up Highway 61 in Nuuanu to experience this iconic lookout.